Driving in Violation of a Restriction

 Two very common restrictions are the (1) business purpose only or (2) employment purpose only.
-These restrictions typically happen when an individual receives a hardship license because their current driver’s license was suspended or revoked from a DUI arrest or conviction.
+These restrictions typically happen when an individual receives a hardship license in West Palm Beach because their current driver’s license was suspended or revoked from a DUI arrest or conviction.

 Florida Statute 322.271(1)(c) defines these terms:

 - Business purposes - a driving privilege that is limited to any driving necessary to maintain livelihood, including driving to and from work, necessary on-the-job driving, driving for educational purposes, and driving for church and for medical purposes.
 It shall not be used for pleasure, recreational, or nonessential driving.
 See Florida Statute 322.282(2)(b).

 - Going to pay your overdue residential electric bill is allowed under a business purpose restriction.
 See Vilches v.
 State, 12 Fla.
 L. Weekly Supp.
 530a (11th Jud.
 Cir., Mar 29, 2005).

 - Livelihood means “housing, feeding, clothing, health, etc.” and the defendant fell within this when stopped on the way to Burger King.
 State v.
 Quiroli, 9 Fla.
 L. Weekly Supp.
 780b (15th Jud.
 Cir., Sep 12, 2002)